|Known for||being Robert Mugabe's father|

 Gabriel Matibili was a Southern Rhodesia-based Malawian most known for having been the father of the late President of Zimbabwe Robert Mugabe.

 The historian Stan Mudenge is reported to have said that Gabriel Matibiri's father was Constantine Karigamombe, a man who served King Lobengula in the 19th Century.
-According to Mudenge, Karigamombe eventually moved to the Zvimba area where the colonial native commissioners - noting his Ndebele cultural traits - began calling him "Matibili," the colonialists' pronunciation of Matebele.
+According to Mudenge, Karigamombe eventually moved to the Zvimba area where the colonial native commissioners - noting his Ndebele cultural traits - began calling him "Matibili," the colonialists' pronunciation of Matabele.

 Gabriel eventually had his own family after he married a Shona wife, Bona.
 Together they had children, one of whom was Robert.
 They lived in the Kutama Mission village which was led by a catholic priest, Father Jean-Baptiste Loubière.